 Homestar Runner, the namesake series of the Homestar Runner family, is a comedic and surreal web-basedFlash cartoon by two guys from the state of Georgia, Mike and Matt Chapman ("The Brothers Chaps").
 Starting as a dead-tree children's picture book, The Homestar Runner Enters the Strongest Man in the World Contest, it eventually found its way to the internet and spread through word of mouth.The main character is the eponymous Homestar Runner, a goodhearted athlete with no arms and no clue.
 However, Strong Bad, a narcissistic, loudmouthed "wrestleman" with a Luchador mask for a face and boxing gloves for hands, seems to have exceeded the titular character in popularity.
 Along with his pint-sized lackey The Cheat and hulking brute older brother Strong Mad, Strong Bad constantly pushes everybody around, especially his gray, depressed younger brother Strong Sad.
 Other characters include Homestar's on-and-off hippie girlfriend Marzipan, Homestar's best friend and straight man Pom Pom, the verbally challenged and slightly creepy Coach Z, greedy concession stand owner Bubs, the ever-hungry King of Town, and the Poopsmith.
 And to round out this wacky cast, we also have Homsar, an odd-speaking midget who seems to be able to openly defy physics.
 Over the years, the series has come to include many recurring and minor characters, many of which simply debuted as one-off jokes.The most popular part of the site is the Strong Bad Emails (aka "sbemails"), where Strong Bad responds to viewers' questions and suggestions, such as "Why don't you creat a montage?", "What would you do different, if you could do it all over again?", and the ever-popular "How do you type with boxing gloves on?"
-This usually involves mocking the sender's spelling and grammar mistakes (in fact, the character of Homsar was actually created this way), and quite often not actually answering the question.Other features on the site include Teen Girl Squad, a comic about shallow teenage girls dying inimprobable and hilarious ways, which is written, drawn and narrated by Strong Bad; Old-Timey Homestar, what Homestar Runner would be like if it was made in the 1930s; and the Cheat Commandos, a parody of Merchandise-Driven shows in general and G.I.
+This usually involves mocking the sender's spelling and grammar mistakes (in fact, the character of Homsar was actually created this way), and quite often not actually answering the question.Other features on the site include Teen Girl Squad, a comic about shallow teenage girls dying inimprobable and hilarious ways, which is written, drawn, and narrated by Strong Bad; Old-Timey Homestar, what Homestar Runner would be like if it was made in the 1930s; and the Cheat Commandos, a parody of Merchandise-Driven shows in general and G.I.
 Joe in specific.
 The Brothers Chaps have also collaborated with They Might Be Giants a few times.
 A series of episodic point-and-click adventure games by Telltale Games, Strong Bad's Cool Game for Attractive People (or SBCG4AP), was released for PC and WiiWare between August and December of 2008, and later ported to Playstation Network in 2010.Most episodes include Easter Eggs, accessible by clicking on the right part of the screen at the right time.Thanks to The Wiki Rule and to its Internet longevity, a disturbingly comprehensive wiki has been built up by fans over the years, seen here.Since the birth of Matt Chapman's second child in November 2009, the site's flow of new content has trickled to a halt.
 However, in late 2011, Matt confirmed via his Twitter page that the series has not been cancelled and that future updates are coming "sporadically and without warning" (and went so far to say that nobody in their right mind would voluntarily quit making Homestar Runner altogether).
-The Brothers Chaps have worked on other projects, including the gamePoker Night at the Inventory, in which Strong Bad meets up with Tycho (Penny Arcade), Max (Sam & Max: Freelance Police), and the Heavy (Team Fortress 2), during the hiatus.
+The Brothers Chaps have worked on other projects during the hiatus, including the gamePoker Night at the Inventory, in which Strong Bad meets up with Tycho (Penny Arcade), Max (Sam & Max: Freelance Police), and the Heavy (Team Fortress 2), as well as a special guest appearance by Strong Bad and Homestar at W00tstock 2013.
 More recently, Matt has become a writer and director for Nick Jr's Yo Gabba Gabba, The Hub's The Aquabats!
-Super Show! and Disney's Gravity Falls.
-Matt Chapman posted the beginning of the script for Sbemail 206, which has been inactive since the start of the hiatus, stating "Someday, when you least expect it" confirming the site ain't dead.
-(Then again, it's been more than two years since he posted that message.)One of the Brothers chaps' Nieces, Astrid Renee, known to fans of the site as "Little girl" from the puppet shorts, has shed some information of the Brothers whereabouts.
-It turns out, Matt Chapman is no longer in Georgia and is actually working in Los Angeles in regards to the aforementioned shows stated up above.
-Mike Chapman however, remains in Georgia, raising his children, not much else is currently known about him.If you find the speech hard to understand, the wiki has subtitled versions of most toonsVote for the best 'toon (including sbemails) here!There is currently a page recapping the series.Also, for Strong Bad Email only tropes, see Strong Bad Email.
+Super Show!, and Disney's Gravity Falls.
+Matt Chapman posted the beginning of the script for Sbemail 206, which has been inactive since the start of the hiatus, stating "Someday, when you least expect it", confirming the site ain't dead.
+(Then again, it's been more than two years since he posted that message.)On April 1st 2014, a glimmer of hope shined upon us, and arrived with a full-length toon.
+Soon after, Astrid Renee, niece to the Brothers Chaps and known to fans of the site as "Little Girl" from the puppet shorts, explained that Matt Chapman was working in Los Angeles on various animated shows, while Mike Chapman was still in Georgia raising his children.
+And in July 2014, Matt Chapman confirmed on The Jeff Rubin Show that he is back in Georgia and seriously wanting to bring back the series.
+He elaborated that they never wanted to stop the show for so long, but after Matt's second child, it gave them the opportunity to answer the animation studio people they've been contacted by over the years, resulting in 4-5 years of professional animation work.
+With Matt back at home living close to Mike, they plan to rev it back up sometime in Summer-Fall 2014.If you find the speech hard to understand, or want to experience H*R in another language, the wiki has subtitled versions of most toons.Vote for the best 'toon (including sbemails) here!There is currently a page recapping the series.Also, for Strong Bad Email-only tropes, see Strong Bad Email.

 open/close all folders